-Every year Ohio lights up the with colorful Christmas lights in late November to ring in the holiday cheer.
+Every year, Ohio lights up with colorful Christmas lights in mid-November to ring in the holiday cheer.
 There are many walk-in and drive-through displays throughout the state that your family can enjoy with a thermos of hot cocoa in hand.
 The most impressive light displays are in Cleveland, Columbus, Clifton, Morrow, and Hamilton.

 Wildlights at Columbus Zoo and Aquarium (November 20, 2020–January 3, 2021)

 Columbus Zoo and Aquarium Wildlights is a popular holiday season destination for families.
 Animated animal displays sparkle with thousands of twinkling lights throughout the park.
 There are also dozens of activities for kids of all ages: from live music and ice skating to Santa's Holiday Home.
 Kids will enjoy Holiday Star Light Star Bright Seek-n-Find.
 Disney on Ice presents Reach for the Stars, with new winners and magical prizes each week.
 Wildlights rides include the Polar Bear Express through the North American winter wonderland, camel rides, and the 1914 Mangels-Illions Carousel.
 And of course, you can also enjoy live animals in their heated, indoor shelters!

 Clifton Mill Christmas Lights (November 27–December 30, 2020)